 Installation#

-The easiest way to install ocetrac is Ocetrac is through conda using the conda-forge package from the latest release.
+The easiest way to install Ocetrac is through mamba using the conda-forge package from the latest release.
 This method automatically installs all required dependencies for a complete Ocetrac setup and will work for most users.
 Ocetrac supports Python 3.9 and newer.

 If you want to install the latest development version of Ocetrac, you can install directly from the repository hosted on GitHub.
 This method is recommended for users who want to contribute to the project or need access to the latest features and bug fixes that may not yet be included in a release.